theahmadov/vector/README.md

 **Vector project is doxing (osint) tool for hunt social media accounts , extract locations , contact informations , leak check also it include graph visualiser.
 This module will show you extracted informations better.
 Otherwise you can see cli log too.
 Just need to know how to use.
 [It is easy...]**

 ## Installation
-Vector can be used in any Linux Os easly.
-But you need python programming language already installed. -It should be- .
-But in windows installation you need to open vectors offical github page and go download section and download as zip, extract, **open vector dir by cmd** and run it via **cmd**...
+Vector can be used in any Linux Os easily.
+But you need the python programming language already installed. -It should be- .
+But in windows installation you need to open vectors offical github page and go to the download section and download as a zip, extract, **open vector dir by cmd** and run it via **cmd**...
 ```bash
 git clone https://github.com/thesaderror/vector
 cd vector